How to prevent altitude sickness in Cusco

 Breathing and heart rate increase immediately, and the heart beats faster.

 What’s happening is that there are fewer oxygen molecules per lung-full of air.
 In other words, a smaller percentage of hemoglobin is saturated with brain-nourishing oxygen.

 For most people, quicker breathing and the thumping in their chest is the worst of it, as their bodies adapt and the concentration of red blood cells increase.

-For others, however, it triggers the oxygen saturation of hemoglobin to plunge, and the feeling of breathlessness soon spirals into a prolonged bout of pounding headache, nausea and vertigo.
+For others, however, the altitude triggers the oxygen saturation of hemoglobin to plunge.
+A feeling of breathlessness soon spirals into a prolonged bout of pounding headache, nausea and vertigo.